 Just remember all of us here this way,

-That he gives to you every day.”
+And for all his blessings that he gives to you every day.”

 I put sleeping Emily in her stroller

 He places our picture in his golden box

 Closes the lid and lets the memories lie.

 When he smiles and says, “I love you.”

 I know, he has seen my phone number that I’ve written on the back,